Environmental accounts are:

 can be provided in monetary units, where this is the most relevant or only data available

-Tables 12.1 to 12.5 (156.5 Kb Excel sheet) show estimates of oil and gas reserves, energy consumption, atmospheric emissions and material flows.
-More data, information and other environmental accounts (including fuel use, environmental goods and services sector, waste, water use, environmental taxes, environmental protection expenditure, and experimental natural capital accounts) can be found on the UK Environmental Accounts release page on our website.Nôl i'r tabl cynnwys
+Tables 12.1 to 12.5 show estimates of oil and gas reserves, energy consumption, atmospheric emissions and material flows.
+More data, information and other environmental accounts (including fuel use, environmental goods and services sector, environmental taxes and environmental protection expenditure) can be found on the UK Environmental Accounts release page.Nôl i'r tabl cynnwys

 Reserves can be proven, probable or possible depending on the confidence level: